Château de Gère

 Trish is a self-proclaimed rookie when it comes to DIY, so be prepared for errors and projects that don’t necessarily go as planned.
 Luckily she doesn’t take life too seriously and can laugh at herself when she makes those inevitable rookie mistakes.

 In planning her projects, Trish tries to make sustainable choices when possible, for example, opting for natural or locally sourced sustainable products, reusing or repurposing existing materials, and supporting businesses in her community.
-She has invested in solar panels, uses battery-operated tools vs. gas-powered, and recycles or donates unwanted items vs. throwing them away.
+She has invested in solar panels, underfloor heating powered by a heat pump, uses battery-operated tools vs. gas-powered, and recycles or donates unwanted items vs. throwing them away.

-She also composts as part of her zero-waste efforts and has made the first attempt at a no-dig garden which turned out quite well!
+She also composts as part of her zero-waste efforts and has a no-dig grade, which provides some of the ingredients for the meals she serves guests.
 Trish admits there is a lot more that she can do when it comes to sustainability, but she continues to learn and make small adjustments to do her part in a way that fits her budget and lifestyle.

 The Chateau features